 Serious looks at television news broadcasts and news gathering.

 Whenever you look at a topic historically, you need to know something about the time period.
 What is a quick way to find information?
 We have many subject encyclopedias that look at specific time periods in American history.
-The title below, American Decades, looks at each decade in the 20th century.
 You can use these types of encyclopedias to ground yourself in the happenings of a specific decade.
 Click here for more possible resources.

 Newspapers are a good source for analysis of news programs.
 Several newspapers have a critic dedication to Television.
 If you know the critic's name, you can search for their columns.
 You can also look for "television news programs" and "analysis" to see what you get.
 If you get a long list, you can use other relavant terms to narrow that search.